MAmaya1/Sprint-Challenge-Redux-Smurfs/README.md

 - [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

     redux-thunk is middleware that allows us to return functions in our action creators instead of just objects.
-This gives action creators more functionality by allowing us to use dispatch or make axios calls.
+This gives action creators more functionality by allowing us to dispatch actions or make axios calls.

 ## Project Set Up